Registration Policies and Forms

 Undergraduate Independent Study Courses

 Students who wish to enroll in an independent study course (CLAR, CLAS, GREK, and LATN 396) or for Senior Honors Thesis credit (CLAS 691H and 692H) must complete and submit an Independent Study Learning Contract, which should include all the basic information required in a regular course syllabus: meeting times and frequence, types and due dates of assignments, modes of assessment, and grade breakdown.
 Both the student and the faculty supervisor must sign, and then the student must obtain the signatures of the Director of Undergraduate Studies and the Chair, and submit it to the Department office before the first day of classes in order to be enrolled in the course.
-For a regular independent study course, the form goes to the Department Secretary; for a Senior Honors Thesis, the form goes to the Student Services Manager, in the case of Honors theses.
+For a regular independent study course, the form goes to the Administrative Assistant; for a Senior Honors Thesis, the form goes to the Student Services Manager, in the case of Honors theses.

 Registration for independent study courses and Honors Theses must be completed no later than the last day of late registration; see the Registrar’s Calendar for the date.

 Undergraduates may enroll in any course through the 600-level.
 They may also, with special permission, enroll in 700- and 800- level courses (excluding independent study courses).
 Students interested in a course at this level should talk to the instructor prior to the start of classes in order to obtain his or her permission.
 They must also fill out a Petition to take a Graduate Course, have it signed by the instructor, the Director of Undergraduate Studies, and the Chair, and submit it to the Administrative Assistant prior to the first day of classes so that she or he may enroll the student in the course.